-The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and are to be applied retrospectively.
-Earlier application is permitted.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.
+Earlier application is permitted as long as this fact is disclosed.